 One of the most revealing QB metrics is well-thrown percentage (WT%), which uses extensive data to measure how often quarterbacks make an on-target throw.
 WT% is completely independent of the result of the play and doesn’t consider the decision-making ability of the quarterback at all.

 In other words, a QB can throw an interception on a well-thrown ball that was placed into heavy coverage, just as the QB can pick up a completion on a poorly thrown ball that forced his receiver to make a one-handed catch.

-Philip Rivers and Drew Brees announced their retirements after ranking in the top five in WT%.
+Using 2020 as an example, Philip Rivers and Drew Brees announced their retirements after ranking in the top five in WT%.
 Brees is widely considered the most accurate passer in NFL history, and an 81.0 WT% proved he hadn’t lost his touch.

 Much like WT%, pickable pass percentage (PKP%) removes the result of the play and only looks at how often a QB throws a pass that could be intercepted.
 Passes are considered “pickable” any time a quarterback makes a throw that could or should have been intercepted by the defense, regardless of if it was actually intercepted, incomplete, or caught by the receiver.